 Bishop Bill Atwood serves as the General Secretary of the Ekkleisa Society, an international society committed to making disciples, and as the Diocesan Bishop of the International Diocese in the Anglican Church in North America (ACNA).
-Through his strong international ties, Bishop Bill has played a key role in many of the numerous efforts to stand for orthodox Anglicanism in the United States.
+Through his strong international ties, Bishop Bill has played a key role in many of the numerous efforts to stand for orthodox Anglicanism in the United States and around the world.
 He resides with his wife, Susan, in Frisco, Texas.

 Father Brian Larsen Wells is the Priest to Families at All Saints.
 He has been in the ministry for the past twenty years and has worked abroad in locations such as Seoul, South Korea and Montreal, Canada.
 Brian serves on the Ethics Board of the Jackson-Madison County General Hospital and is pursuing his PhD in philosophy from McGill University.
-He and his wife, Amanda, have been married for fourteen years.
-They have five adopted children--William Carey, Audrey Brianna, John Michael, Christian Andrew, and Mary Kristina--and two foster children.
+He and his wife, Amanda, have been married for fifteen years.
+They have five adopted children—William Carey, Audrey Brianna, John Michael, Christian Andrew, and Mary Kristina—and currently two foster children.
 Email.

 Dr. Gary Osborne is a Licensed Catechist in the Anglican Church and is in private practice as a psychotherapist.
 He coordinates counseling and medication review for better patient outcomes in medical clinics.
 Gary has served as a pastor in the United Methodist Church and the Lutheran Church.
 One Sunday a month he is a Chaplain at Jackson General Hospital.
 Gary has also worked in the psychology graduate department for the University of Memphis as an adjunct professor.
 He enjoys tennis and cooking with his wife, Celecia.
 They have two adult children, Lexi and Jace.